Installation

 History

-Any state may be ordered to keep a history of its own internal state.
-Entries are recorded in the history anytime the given state is involved in a transition, or experiences a change to its internal content or structure.
+Any state may be directed to keep a history of its own internal state.
+Entries are recorded in the history anytime the given state is involved in a transition, or experiences a mutation of its internal content or structure.
 The history may be traversed in either direction, and elements replaced or pushed onto the stack at its current index.
 When a transition targets a retained state, it will consult that state’s history and redirect itself back to whichever of the state’s substates was most recently current.

 Optimization

-• Allow opt-in to ES5’s meta-programming features and Harmony Proxies on supporting platforms to more deeply embed the state implementation into objects.
+• Allow opt-in to ES5’s meta-programming features and ES6 Proxies on supporting platforms to more deeply embed the state implementation into objects.